raul23/search-ebooks/README.rst

 `:warning:`

-  I didn't set ``epubtxt`` as a default search-backend even though it is faster thant ``ebook-convert`` to extract text because it also includes the HTML tags.
+  I didn't set ``epubtxt`` as a default search-backend for ``epub`` files because it also includes the HTML tags in the extracted text even though it is faster than ``ebook-convert`` for the text conversion.

   Once I clean up the extracted text, I will set ``epubtxt`` as a default search method for ``epub`` files.